Let’s talk about my dog.

 She’s a twenty year-old, fifty-pound(ish) dog and just the toughest ol’ girl ever.
 Hell, she’s older than my high school graduate.

-Her formal name is Ginger Pye, from a really sweet children’s book by that name, and yes, she’s pretty much a ginger color, but with some white mixed in nowadays.
+Her formal name is Ginger Pye, from a really sweet children’s book by that name, and yes, she’s pretty much a ginger color, but with a lot more white mixed in on her face nowadays.

 Oh, and by searching the yard for cat poop, which is disgusting to everyone but Ginger.
-Nutro (for seniors) is the actual dog food we feed her—obviously dullsville compared to trash and cat poop.
+Nutro (for seniors) is the actual dog food we feed her—obviously dullsville compared to scraps, trash, and cat poop.

 How to Live a Long and Healthy Life, à la Ginger

 Basically Ginger is here to tell you that you can eat like a junkyard dog and still live a long and happy life.
 In fact, I believe that Ginger’s philosophy is that you should eat like a junkyard dog if you plan to live a long and happy life.

 Here’s Ginger on Christmas morning 2019—not an exciting movie or anything, but clearly the girl’s got a spring in her step.

 For any dog with a few years on ’em, Ginger’s list of ailments isn’t long at all.
 She takes a daily carprofen (basically ibuprofen) for her achy joints, and she takes an eye drop twice a day for a speck of an ulcer inside her right eye.

 We also give her a fish oil capsule every day and a supplement called Dasuquin (which we call her “dayquan”), but those aren’t from the vet.

 And here’s part of being the best dog ever: Ginger loves her daily carprofen, she loves her fish oil capsule, she loves her dayquan, and she loves her monthly heartworm pill.
 Seriously, she gobbles it all right up—it’s all a treat to her.
-She’s a grateful dog.
+She’s a truly grateful dog.

 Oh, and even though—just like a lot of old folks—Ginger’s eyesight and hearing have waned, damned if she can’t smell some cat poop or garbage or a half-emptied can of sumpin’ good within 500 feet or more.
 That’s miracle material right there.